christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - a synthetic dataset of logical formulas

-<span color=red> Q1: how are logical formula string created ?</span>
+<span style="color:red">Q1: how are logical formula string created ?</span>

-??? where do these features come from
+<span style="color:red">Q2: where do features of symbols and logic operands come from ?</span>

 - the VRD dataset with added logical formulas for each possible relations.
 The dataset is composed of 100 object classes (`objects.json`):